jopemachine/my-dev-env-mac/README.md

 - ⭐ [alfred]: Award-winning app for macOS which boosts your efficiency with hotkeys, keywords, text expansion and more.
 - ⭐ [altTab]: Open source window switcher with window previews.
-- [appcleaner]: Small application which allows you to thoroughly uninstall unwanted apps.
 - [better-touch-tool]: Great, feature-packed app that allows you to configure many gestures for your Magic Mouse, Macbook Trackpad, Magic Trackpad and also Mouse Gestures for normal mice.
 - [keyboard-lock]: Simple keyboard locker
 - [magnet]: Window manager that keeps your workspace organized.
-- [netnewswire]: A free and open source RSS reader for Mac, iPhone, and iPad.
 - [notion]: Notion is the all-in-one workspace.
 From notes, tasks, wikis, to database, Notion is all you need.
 Works great for teams and individuals.
 - [plash]: Make any website your Mac desktop wallpaper
 - [popclip]: Instantly copy & paste, and access actions like search, spelling, dictionary and many, many more.